Chinese supermarkets pull Brazil meat from shelves as food safety fears grow

 A spokeswoman for Sun Art Retail, which operates 400 Chinese hypermarkets, said on Wednesday the chain had removed beef supplied by top Brazilian exporters BRF SA and JBS SA from its shelves from Monday.
 Brazilian beef accounts for less than 10 percent of Sun Art's beef supply, she said.

-Wal-Mart has also removed Brazilian meat products from its stores, said a person familiar with the matter.
+Wal-Mart has also removed Brazilian meat products from its stores, a person familiar with the matter said.
 He declined to be quoted because of the sensitivity of the matter.

 Germany's Metro has withdrawn Brazilian chicken legs and wings from its Chinese stores, said a manager, who declined to be named as he was not allowed to speak to media.
 The retailer, with 84 stores in China, does not sell Brazilian beef.